JamalMays6/Devices-Exposed-to-the-Internet/README.md

 ---
 ## 🧪 Account Integrity Check

-Next, we validated the integrity of the legitimate account being used "labuser" to rule out any signs of compromise.
+Next, I validated the integrity of the legitimate account being used "labuser" to rule out any signs of compromise.

-First, we checked whether this account had experienced any failed login attempts.
+First, I checked whether this account had experienced any failed login attempts.
 The result showed zero failures, which suggests that:

 1) A brute force attempt targeting labuser likely didn’t occur
 2) A one-time password guess or credential stuffing attack is highly unlikely